All Episodes

 I've done that anyway, so that's nothing to conquer there.

-And I wrote a couple of books, okay, nothing to conquer there.
+And I wrote a couple of books.

-Been there, done it, but I have not done what we've done with these children's books.
+But I have not done what we've done with these children's books.

-And that the my point in telling you why I'm excited about this is because these books are providing for me, and I owe my thanks to you all for this.
+And that, my point in telling you why I'm excited about this is because these books are providing for me.

-But more importantly, the substance and the purpose of these books are serving to create in me the same feelings of achievement and excitement that I had when this program was just starting, was brand new.
+These books and the success that we're having with them, but more importantly, the substance and the purpose of these books are serving to Create in me the same feelings of achievement and excitement that I had when this program was just starting, was brand new.

 Nobody had ever heard anything like it.

-And people were gloming up.
+And people were glomming up.

 Well, the books are that for me now.